Welcome to the Norwitch Document Laboratory.

 Norwitch Document Laboratory utilizes modern, state-of-the-art laboratory equipment and techniques, such as Video Spectral Comparison (VSC), Thin-Layer Chromatography (TLC), and Electro-Static Detection (ESDA).
 Examinations involving handwriting, hand printing, and signature comparisons are available, as are alteration and obliteration recovery, indented (second page) writing retrieval, photocopy forgery detection, ink differentiation, sequence of writings, paper examinations, and typewriter/printer examination and comparison.

 In addition to Questioned Document examinations, Norwitch Document Laboratory provides expert court testimony using court demonstration materials in formats best suited to the case at hand, including computer-generated exhibits.
 Case consultations are available to facilitate the preparation of comprehensive questions for depositions, voir dire, and cross-examination of other Questioned Document Examiners and other individuals claiming to be document examiners.

-Examination results are published to you in an attractive binder containing comprehensive report, demonstration examples, exhibits, and Curriculum Vitae.
+Examination results are published in an attractive binder containing comprehensive report, demonstration examples, exhibits, and Curriculum Vitae.
 These reports conform to Federal Rules of Civil Procedure 26 (a) (2) (B).
-There is are no additional fee for this report.
+There is are no additional fee associated with a report.

 Upon submission of evidence please include a short cover letter itemizing evidence and requested examination(s).
 Original documents should not be submitted via mail.
 Norwitch Document Laboratory suggests FedEx for submission, however messenger service for South Florida is available upon request.

 Your case is important to you and your client, please do not hesitate to contact us with specific questions.